Skip to main content

 Yes, chronic Lyme and other tick-borne infections can lower libido through HPG axis stress and chronic inflammation.
 We screen with Lyme antibodies, Babesia, and Bartonella when the history fits (hiking the Wissahickon, Pocono trips, South Jersey shore).
 Treatment is nuanced.

 Yes, alcohol affects libido in both genders.
 It fragments sleep, raises estrogen in men, and dampens testosterone production.
-Most patients notice a real shift after 30 days alcohol-free.
+Most patients notice a real change after 30 days alcohol-free.

 Belly fat (visceral adipose tissue) actively converts testosterone into estradiol through aromatase, an enzyme found in fat cells.
 The more visceral fat, the more aromatization.
 Losing visceral fat usually raises free testosterone within 3 to 6 months.